 FARMING FOR NATURE AMBASSADOR 2019

 Kate runs a 9-acre chemical free farm dedicated to biodiversity and permaculture in Ballymore, Co.
 Westmeath.
 The farm is a good example of which can be achieved in a short amount of time, both in terms of habitat building and yield production.
 Kate is currently on hiatus from vegetable production as she explores some new growing methods and agritourism opportunities.
-Normally Kate’s products include vegetables, fruits, geese, ducks, and hens are sold at a local market, helping to reduce food miles and support the local economy.
-She is a building up a farm that is climate resilient and incorporate wildlife into all parts of the farm.
-“Our first priority is offering a sanctuary, providing an oasis for wildlife, investing on the ecosystem services this can provide over time”.
+Normally Kate’s products include vegetables, fruits, and eggs are sold at a local market, helping to reduce food miles and support the local economy.
+She is a building up a farm that is climate resilient and incorporates wildlife into all parts of the farm. “the farms first priority is offering a sanctuary, providing an oasis for wildlife, investing on the ecosystem services this can provide over time”.
 While the farm is on a break from commercial food production, workshops, camping and community events are available.